Nausea and diabetes can occur together. Nausea can happen as a result of blood sugar levels, side effects of medication, and more.

 In most cases, nausea is temporary and harmless.
 However, alongside other symptoms, it can indicate a more serious complication of diabetes.

-In this article, we look at the causes of nausea in people with diabetes and explain how to relieve this symptom.
+In this article, we look at the causes of nausea in people with diabetes.

 People with diabetes may also experience diabetes-related nausea.
 In the next sections, we discuss the possible causes of nausea in people with diabetes.